NorthStarUAS/FMU-Arduino/docs/Notes-ground-elevation.md

 * gps
   * can have big jumps as solution changes over time
 * barometer (measuring cabin pressure)
   * don't fully trust the pressure -> altimeter formula is accurate across a 400' elevation change?
+But good enough if we are self consistent I think (i.e. always fly with baro estimate of agl versus switching or blending with gps or nav solution).
-  * biased by airspeed when the sensor is in the cabin interior
+  * biased by airspeed when the sensor is in the cabin interior.
+But maybe only be 2-3 meters ... still more accurate than nav/gps and we could potentially model or correct for this bias?
 * navigation filter (gps + imu)
   * biased by gps
+  * large phantom altitude deviations due to .... solution noise ... ????  gps
+    alt tracks baro alt, but nav alt wanders along it's own path?
   * possibly (rare!) can get corrupted if ekf solution barfs
 * blended baro + gps = "true"
   * responds to change with same characteristics as pressure alt